 Did you know… that great golf goals, whether written or typed, studies have shown will make the chances of you achieving them at least 16% greater than if you only think about them?
 How easy is that?!

-These three super-organizing-goals are sure to help you get your play off to a great new beginning.
-Whether you are just starting your year, or you just feel the need for a fresh start, use these great golf goals to get yourself ready.
+These three super-organizing-goals are sure to help you get your play off to a great new beginning in 2021 and beyond.
+Whether you are just starting preparing for a new year, or you just feel the need for a fresh start, use these great golf goals to get yourself ready.
 You’ve got nothing to lose but “lost strokes”, so here we go!

 1. Outcome Golf Goals or OG’s